AmsterdamUniversityPress/platform-documentation/doiregistrationerrors.md

 The schema can be downloaded [from the CrossRef GitLab](https://gitlab.com/crossref/schema/-/tree/master/schemas?ref_type=heads).

 ## fixes
 How to fix this?
 Automated checks.
-Either before JATS is created, or during (Schematron), depending on the workflow.
+Either before JATS is created, or during (e.g., Schematron), depending on the workflow.

 1. Error 1 is tricky, but a check for number of characters and/or number of white spaces should make a good start
 2. Allow no empty `<aff>` tag (or any other tag, for that matter) in the JATS/BITS.
 Even if it is valid according to the JATS schema.
 Also, check for number of characters in this field